Group Leader: Nick Talbott - firstname.lastname@example.org

 The group meets on Mondays at 2:30pm at roughly two-week intervals at Trosnant, Park Lane.
 For popular topics there is a afternoon session at 2:30pm and an evening session at 7:30pm

-You can contact the group leader using our Interest Group enquiry form.
+You can also contact the group leader using our Interest Group enquiry form.

 See below for information on joining the group and a list of current and previously covered topics.